Authentication

 CORS

-The API is open to the configured allowed origins per org plus the
+The API is open to the Allowed origins you declare for your company in